Pot Pies 2019

 The Red Brick Beef

-I don’t like to play favorites but if I had to choose one, our pork pie would have to be it.
+I don’t like to play favorites but if I had to choose one our pork pie would have to be it.
 This recipe derives from a thorough combing of traditional British cookbooks one afternoon at the library many years ago.
 I think it is our most unique pie, combining sweet, sour and savory in a delicious concoction.
-Chunks of local pork, raised by Alvin and Joan Ernst, are braised in fresh apple cider from Nemeth Orchards and Gingras apple cider vinegar from Quebec, along with onions, rosemary, freshly grated nutmeg, lemon zest and large bites of apples, also from Nemeth Orchards, for a truly amazing and distinctive treat.
+Chunks of local pork, raised by Alvin and Joan Ernst, are braised in fresh apple cider from Nemeth Orchards and apple cider vinegar from Quebec, along with onions, rosemary, freshly grated nutmeg, lemon zest and large bites of Gold Rush apples, a unique heirloom variety, from Plymouth Orchard, for a truly amazing and distinctive treat.
 As with the Darina’s Dingle pie, this one is also served pastie style, without a tin.

 Enjoy a steaming hot pot pie this winter season and thanks for reading!